cloudera/cloudera-partners/README.md

 >**3b.**  Once Jupyter UI comes up, open file ```3_crewai_intro/intro_to_crewai.ipynb``` by double clicking it.
 ![Interact with Pinecone](./assets/crewai-intro.png)

 >**3c.** Work through the notebook by running each cell.
+Notice here that the base LLM is hosted by the AI Inference Service.
 When you are finished come back to this guide.

 :pencil2: You have all of the starting building blocks for building a full RAG-based, ECommerce Chat application.